Purpose:

 If you encounter an error similar to this when attempting to run a PowerShell script that did not come from PDQ.com, see this article about Signing Your PowerShell Scripts.

 PDQ.com signs each of our .ps1 files included in the product; this includes the error handling wrapper script that is used when executing PowerShell steps or remote commands, as well as any .ps1 in the package library with a code-signing certificate issued by Digicert.
-Any .ps1 file that is not provided directly from PDQ.com is not, and cannot be signed with this certificate, this includes any PowerShell directly entered into a PowerShell step, or PowerShell tool.
-If you organization requires all scripts to be signed you will need to use an install step with a signed .ps1 as the installer file.
+Any .ps1 file that is not provided directly from PDQ.com is not, and cannot be signed with this certificate.
+This includes any PowerShell directly entered into a PowerShell step, or PowerShell tool, but there is a workaround listed below to sign these yourself.
+If your organization requires all scripts to be signed, it is recommended to use an install step with a signed .ps1 as the installer file.

 The thumbprint of the cert is: